LiamTyler/Photoshop/doc/iter2_designdocument.md

       ```

-2. Next, create an Invert Filter C++ file called invert_filter.cc and place it in the src folder.
-Here we define the constructor and destructor.
+2. Next, create an InvertFilter C++ file called invert_filter.cc and place it in the src folder.
 The ApplyToColor method needs to be defined in a way that will give us the desired affect from the filter.
-ApplyToColor gets applied to each color separately.
+ApplyToColor gets applied to each color, red, green, and blue, separately.
 We check which color got passed in to ApplyToColor, then adjust that color accordingly.
 In this case, for each color that gets passed in, we return 1.0 - the current color.

     ###### invert_filter.cc
       ```C++